therealcybersecpro/get-started-with-ai-chat/README.md

 ENV AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED=true
 ```

-#### Development Server
+#### Local Development Server

-You can optionally use a development server to test app changes locally.
+You can optionally use a local development server to test app changes locally.
 Make sure you first [deployed the app](#deployment) to Azure before running the development server.

 1. Create a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate it.